kbase/staging_service/docs/upload_specifications.ADR.md

 ## Narrative Bulk Upload cell operations

-When the bulk upload cell sees a `upload_specification` data type, it calls out to the StS endpoint detailed below to get the parsed specifications, and then autofills itself with those specifications.
+When the narrative sees a `upload_specification` data type, it calls out to the StS endpoint detailed below to get the parsed specifications, and then initializes the bulk import cell with those specifications.

 ## Staging service upload specification endpoint